Egypt's Mubarak moved to army hospital on health concerns

 Public prosecutor Talaat Abdallah has agreed to a request from Egypt's illicit gains authority investigating corruption to confiscate funds from two bank accounts belonging to Mubarak's wife Suzanne and move them to the central bank, the MENA news agency said.

-The state newspaper al-Ahram said the amount to be confiscated was 27 million Egyptian pounds ($4.4 million).
+The state newspaper al-Ahram said the amount to be confiscated was 27 million Egyptian pounds.
 In May 2011 Suzanne Mubarak was released from detention on graft accusations and relinquished some of her assets to the state.

 Mubarak's two sons are also being held in prison, facing trial on graft charges, which they deny.